Gerathain/ImageGenerate/README.md

 # ImageGenerate
 This is a stochastic hill climbing algorithm to randomly alter a set of polygons in order to try and make them look like a target image

-This program requires cairo is order to build
+This program requires libcairo2-dev in order to build

 Multimona.c is the same as Mona.c however it has been edited in order to take take advantage of multithreading.